Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Two further fasta files were also made at this point.
 These files mRNA.all.fasta and protein.all.fasta include the mRNA or amino acid sequences from both the GPT and GPT2 sequences.
 Because of the variety of names for each gene, they were labeled as with Species name followed by GPT or GPT2 depending on which homologene family they were from.
 Table 1 includes the real name for each sequence.

 With the FASTA files generated, alignments were then performed.
 The aligments were made using mafft.
 The resulting alignments are stored in the alignments directory.
-In order to run the alignment the alignment.sh script was run with the following command: 'sbatch -t 12:00:00 alignment.sh'.
+In order to run the alignment the alignment.sh script was run with the following command: '<sbatch -t 12:00:00 alignment.sh>'.